 Civil Engineering Undergraduate Degree Program Information

 - Meet all general degree requirements of the University

 - Complete the curriculum for the B.S. in Civil Engineering degree

-- Take the Fundamentals of Engineering examination (the first of two exams necessary for professional licensure; contact the department for details)
+- Take the Fundamentals of Engineering examination (the first of two exams necessary for professional licensure; send email to email@example.com for details)